Hello friends, Coach Tyler is here to help you become fitter, healthier, and more alive!

 HIIT stands for High-Intensity Interval Training and is a step up from the typical aerobic intensity of group training, focusing on stressing your metabolism through intense bouts of exercise.

 Other popular group training systems include:

-Another big trend with group training is the home workout.
+Another big trend with group training is home workouts.

-Well, this isn’t really a trend since home workout aerobic instructional videos have been around for a while.
+This isn’t a trend since home workout aerobic instructional videos have been around for a while.

 The trend lies in how these home workouts are being distributed.

 Video-sharing platforms, mobile apps, and even live streaming are now some of the many ways group workouts are permeating far beyond the confines of a fitness studio.

 Let’s review some pros and cons to determine if group training is what you currently want to be doing.

 - Fun and high-energy workout environment: The upbeat vibe of a group session is a big draw.